pieh/pieh-xbmc-addons/howto.md

 where x is number of RSS item

-Properties are:
+**Properties**:

-1. Title (RSS.1.Title) - title of the item.
+	Title (RSS.1.Title) - title of the item.
-2. Desc (RSS.1.Desc) - description (text) of the item.
+	Desc (RSS.1.Desc) - description (text) of the item.
-3. Date (RSS.1.Date) - publish date of item.
+	Date (RSS.1.Date) - publish date of item.
-4. Channel (RSS.1.Channel) - name of channel where item was get from.
+	Channel (RSS.1.Channel) - name of channel where item was get from.
-5. Image (RSS.1.Image) - url of image attached to item (if no image was attached it will be empty).
+	Image (RSS.1.Image) - url of image attached to item (if no image was attached it will be empty).
-6. Media (RSS.1.Media) - url of video attached to item (if no video was attached it will be empty).
+	Media (RSS.1.Media) - url of video attached to item (if no video was attached it will be empty).
-7. ImageCount (RSS.1.ImageCount) - count of images attached to item.
+	ImageCount (RSS.1.ImageCount) - count of images attached to item.
-8. Image.X (RSS.1.Image.1) - url of Xth image attached to item (range from 1 to ImageCount, including ImageCount).
+	Image.X (RSS.1.Image.1) - url of Xth image attached to item (range from 1 to ImageCount, including ImageCount).
-9. SlideShowable (RSS.1.SlideShowable) - if set to true it means we can use MultiImage control or builtin Slideshow function (ImageCaching must be enabled and item must have at least 2 images).
+	SlideShowable (RSS.1.SlideShowable) - if set to true it means we can use MultiImage control or builtin Slideshow function (ImageCaching must be enabled and item must have at least 2 images).
-10. MultiImagePath (RSS.1.MultiImagePath) - path to directory containing images attached to item (usege in MultiImage control or Slideshow builtin), this property is set only of SlideShowable is set to true.
+	MultiImagePath (RSS.1.MultiImagePath) - path to directory containing images attached to item (usege in MultiImage control or Slideshow builtin), this property is set only of SlideShowable is set to true.

+There is also one more global property:

+	RSS.count - holds count of RSS items passed to skin (usefull if script will return less items than skinner wanted - limit parameter)